 I’m talking about deep thought related to self-improvement or mindfulness.

 I’m talking about this type of thinking from the book Rich Dad Poor Dad (when the author was growing up there was no such thing as a smartphone):

-“The contrast in their points of view, particularly about money, was so extreme that I grew curious and intrigued.
+“The contrast in [my two parent’s] points of view, particularly about money, was so extreme that I grew curious and intrigued.
 I began to start thinking of long periods of time about what each was saying.
 Much of my private time was spent reflecting, asking myself questions such as, “Why does he says that?” and then asking the same question of the other dad’s statement.”

 When’s the last time you thought deeply about what someone said to you in order to grow your mind?

 If you’re anything like me, it’s been a while.
 Like, a really long while.

 I don’t think anymore.
 I don’t have to.

 In fact, in the BBC article titled “Digital dependence ‘eroding human memory‘”, more than half the respondents searched online first without trying to come up with the answers themselves.
 That was from 2015.
 I bet it’s much higher today.

 If I find myself confused about a situation requiring thought to figure out, I quickly distract myself with at least one of the following: